ADHD College Student Adjustments

 - Apply successful models to the college environment.
 As you have progressed through high school, chances are you have found some coping and management strategies that work for you.
 Create a plan for importing these strategies to the college environment, which is more intensive with less supervision.

 - Keep your diagnosis to yourself among your peers.
 Abuse of ADHD drugs is common on college campuses, and if you have ADHD, you may be subjected to peer pressure to sell or share your medication, particularly at exam time.
-Not only is this illegal, but it can also compromise your own ability to perform if you don’t have enough medication to take on a daily basis.
+Not only is this illegal, but it can also compromise your ability to perform if you don’t have enough medication to take daily.

 - Disclose your condition to your instructors.
 While most experts recommend that you not disclose your diagnosis openly to your peers, it is a good idea to let your instructors know that you have ADHD.
 They may be more forthcoming with extensions, and in some cases, you may be given extra time to complete examinations.